 Common testing practices include:

-• Recording changes over time
+• Recording readings, locations, and visible changes over time

 Repeating tests helps identify moisture progression patterns.
 Understanding safe and unsafe moisture percentages is also important.
 See moisture levels that indicate water damage to interpret readings correctly.